Who Our Scholarship Helps

 Mesothelioma.com Scholarship Application Form

-Applications for the 2024 scholarship are now open.
-The application deadline is March 31, 2024.
+Applications for the 2026 scholarship open on November 1, 2025.
+The application deadline is March 31, 2026.

 Previous Mesothelioma.com Scholarship Winners

 We select winners based on the strength of their application and character.
 Once we’ve reached out to the year’s winner, we work with them to create a blog post about their story.
-Learn about some of the previous Mesothelioma.com Scholarship winners.
+Learn about some of the recent Mesothelioma.com Scholarship winners.

 2022 Scholarship Winner